emericg/WatchFlower/README.md

 ### Dependencies

-You will need a C++ compiler and Qt 5.9+ (versions 5.12+ are recommended however).
+You will need a C++11 compiler and Qt 5.9 (Qt 5.12+ is recommended however) with Qt Charts.
-WatchFlower will take advantages of sqlite if it's available on your system.

 ### Building WatchFlower